-The audit committee of the Company (the "Audit Committee"), comprising four independent non-executive Directors, namely, Mr. Chu Kin Wang, Peleus (chairman of the Audit Committee), Mr. To Yan Ming, Edmond, Mr. David Tsoi and Mr. Xu Xuechuan, was established to review the financial information of the Company and oversee the Company's financial reporting system and internal control procedures.
+The Audit Committee, comprising four independent non-executive Directors, namely, Mr. Chu Kin Wang, Peleus (Chairman of the Audit Committee), Mr. To Yan Ming, Edmond, Mr. David Tsoi and Mr. Xu Xuechuan, was established to review the financial information of the Company and oversee the Company's financial reporting system and internal control procedures.
 The Audit Committee has reviewed the Group's unaudited condensed consolidated results for the six months ended 30 June 2018.

-By order of the Board Tianli Holdings Group Limited Zhou Chunhua Chairman
+On behalf of the Board Tianli Holdings Group Limited Zhou Chunhua Chairman